erikeldridge/erikeldridge.github.com/_posts/2017-11-01-team-efficiency.md

 ### Systems-level thinking

 Efficient teams can see individual tasks as part of a larger effort and think independently.
 The phrase "autonomy" speaks to this.
+To quote [Valve's handbook (pdf)](https://steamcdn-a.akamaihd.net/apps/valve/Valve_NewEmployeeHandbook.pdf "Valve's employee handbook"): "A fearless adventure in knowing what to do when no one’s there telling you what to do."

 ### One team